 What are the Solids State?

-A state of matter in which the constituent particles are very closely packed together is called Solid.
+A state of matter in which the constituent particles are very closely packed together is called a Solid.
 In a solid substance, the constituent particles can be atoms, volume, ions, etc. Because of strong and short interactions between the particles of solid objects, they have a certain shape, mass and volume.

 Properties of a Solid State